 If no monetary constraints are at hand, top of the line picture quality can be found at these sizes.

-The best 75 inch 4k TV that we've reviewed is the Sony XBR75Z9D 4k Android TV.
-It's the brightest one we've seen, and it features the best local-dimming we've found on a TV yet, making its depth quite close to OLED for movies in a dark room.
+The best 75 inch 4k TV that we've reviewed is the Sony XBR75X940E 4k Android TV.
+It's one of the brightest TVs we've tested, and it features a highly advanced local dimming feature that greatly enhances the blacks.

 Best Mid-Range 70-75 inch TV

 You can find well-priced TVs at this size that offer most of the performance of high-end models without such a large premium.

 For something a bit more accessible, we recommend the Sony XBR75X900E 4k LED TV.
 It's a very similar TV to the Sony X940E above, but with less local dimming zones.

 The X900E is a package with great value overall.
 Its picture quality is some of the best you can find in an LED TV at a very competitive price.
 It's not quite as bright as some higher end models, but the HDR performance is still great thanks to the wide color gamut and 10 bits of color depth.
 Its input lag is no slouch either, making a good choice for gaming.

 For even cheaper, 70-75 inch TVs are surprisingly good value.
 They can't get as bright or have as many colors but offer good performance for normal content.

 For a cheaper option, we recommend the Vizio E75-E3.
 It isn't nearly as bright as the more expensive TVs above and it doesn't have as many HDR related features, but it's found at a fraction of the price, making it a lot more accessible.

 Its overall picture quality is good.
 It has a high contrast ratio which makes its blacks look deep and uniform.
 Its handling of motion is great, making it a good choice for sports watchers.